aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 The road to riches is paved with homework.

 ### Let's play! 🎮